AugsburgCS/quizwriter/README.md

 ## Use Provided Quizzes

 I have provided a collection of quizzes that I use in Introduction to Programming (Python).
 Feel free to use them in your courses.
+You can see the pdf's that result from these quizzes in the folder _resultingpdfs_.

 ## It Works, Eventually